 • Property.
-The subject is known as Fairfield Apartments - Phase I and has an address of 400 South 7th Street in Vienna, Georgia.
-The property is a 30-unit apartment complex.
-The property includes one and two bedroom units.
+The subject is known as Fairfield Apartments - Phase II and has an address of 400 South 7th Street in Vienna, Georgia.
+The property is an 18-unit apartment complex.
+The property includes one bedroom units.
 The complex operates as a Class C, subsidized income, age restricted (62+) property.
-The improvements were built in 1988.
+The improvements were built in 1995.
 Overall, the property is in average physical and functional condition.